CSE: Teaching and Language Kick-Off (TALK)

 - responsiveness to U of MN student cultural expectations of TAs

-One week online session: May 17–24, May 31–June 7; or July 12–19, 2019.
+One week online session: May 15–22, May 29–June 5; or July 10–17, 2020.
 The online component will take you approximately 20 hours to complete and is taught asynchronously.
-You'll receive more details about the course via email in May 2019.
+You'll receive more details about the course via email in May 2020.

 January Virtual Session: The January virtual session will take place January 4-8, with testing the following week.
-During this session, you'll spend five hours each day engaged in language courses, departmental workshops, and teaching simulations.
+During this session, you'll spend approximately four hours each day engaged in language courses, departmental workshops, and teaching simulations.
 You'll analyze educational cultural differences that matter most for TA success, critique your own filmed teaching practice, as well as receive feedback from experienced TAs, undergraduate students, and teaching & language specialists.
 The program will be a combination of asynchronous and synchronous classes which be held via Zoom.

 Frequently Asked Questions